June 2018 Review Issue

 978-1986204491 $10.75 Paper/$2.99 Kindle

-Thrilling Times: Memiors of a Thrill Squad Detective combines a dark noir detective piece with a psychological drama replete with elements of literary and political satire; and while the effort sometimes proves a challenge to neatly categorize for genre-specific marketing purposes, it cultivates a dark sense of entertainment and angst.
+Cross x Wired: A Psycho-Sexual Investigation of The Thrill Detective combines a dark noir detective piece with a psychological drama replete with elements of literary and political satire; and while the effort sometimes proves a challenge to neatly categorize for genre-specific marketing purposes, it cultivates a dark sense of entertainment and angst.

-mission to find the girl who landed him in trouble.
-However, this is no
+On the surface, this is the story of a detective recovering from electro-shock therapy who is on a mission to find the girl who landed him in trouble.
+However, this is no light pursuit.

 graphic metaphorical sexual scenes, violence, a talented female